pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 1. base64 encode exported key pairs
 1. Add `data.json.subst` to your profile at `instance/bulk-config/data.json.subst`

-> Rather than just following the above steps, we will look at this comprehensively to understand purpose.
+> In this guide, we will look at the above steps in detail to understand the purpose and flow.
 Use the steps for reference as needed.

 A PingFederate Admin Console imports a `data.json` on startup if it finds it in `instance/bulk-config/data.json`.

-The PF admin API `/bulk/export` endpoint outputs a large .json blob that is representative of the entire `pingfederate/server/default/data` folder, PingFederate 'core config', or a representation of anything you would configure from the PingFederate UI.
-You could consider it "the configuration archive in .json format".
+The PF admin API `/bulk/export` endpoint outputs a large .json blob that is representative of the entire `pingfederate/server/default/data` folder, PingFederate 'core config', or a representation of anything you would configure from the PingFedera0te UI.
+This file can be considered as "the configuration archive in .json format".

 #### Steps

-1. Go to a running PingFederate, and run:
+1. On a running PingFederate instance or pod, run:

     ```sh
     curl \